cfpb/cf-component-demo/README.md

 #### Ignoring the rest of the stylesheet

-By default Topdoc uses all CSS after a Topdoc comment.
-This means that if you concatenate your CSS files together there is a chance that unrelated CSS will be associated with your last Topdoc comment.
-To get around this you can either make sure that your CSS is last to be concatenated or you can use the `EOF` comment block.
-This comment block tells Topdoc to ignore everything after it and it looks like this:
+By default, Topdoc uses all CSS after a Topdoc comment.
+This means that if you concatenate your CSS files together, there is a chance that unrelated CSS will be associated with your last Topdoc comment.
+To get around this, you can either make sure that your CSS is last to be concatenated or you can use the `EOF` comment block.
+This comment block tells Topdoc to ignore everything that comes after; it looks like this:

 ```CSS
 /* topdoc